UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/PAGES/CALENDAR.md

 # Editing the Calendar Page.

+## We are no longer using this page, but we keep it here for future reference if in need.

 ## Change the Calendar Tags:
 - The calendar dashboard is at https://campuscalendar.ucsb.edu/rds_405/home.
 - Build a new embed widget